 Since being elected, I have been a passionate advocate for preservation of heritage and the environment and proper planning of our city.
 I have a particular interest in supporting local sports clubs and to ensure people of all ages have an opportunity to remain active and healthy.
-I am co-chair of HBCC’s Active and Inclusive Communities advisory group.
-One of the great achievements of that is that about $30 million has been allocated to rebuild or develop sporting grounds and associated infrastructure in 2019-20 alone.
+I was co-chair of HBCC’s Active and Inclusive Communities advisory group.
+One of the great achievements of that is that about $30 million was allocated to rebuild or develop sporting grounds and associated infrastructure in 2019-20 alone.

 I hold a Bachelor of Agricultural Science degree with Honours from La Trobe University.
 All my working working life has been spent as a journalist, the past 31 years with The Weekly Times, Australia’s largest agricultural newspaper.